-01.04 In addition to traditional externally sponsored programs (see Section 03.
-Definitions), researchers may be involved in the commercialization of technologies derived from their research, in university-originated startup companies, and other entrepreneurial activities related to research.
+01.03 The university recognizes its responsibilities to promote the public good by fostering the transfer of knowledge and encouraging research collaborations between its employees and the public and private sectors.
 It is often appropriate to reward faculty for participation in these activities through consulting fees, royalty sharing from the commercialization of their work, or other non-financial rewards or benefits.
-COI (see Section 03.
-Definitions) are common and often unavoidable in this modern research environment.
+Conflicts of interest, financial or otherwise, are common and often unavoidable in this modern research environment.

 01.05 This policy and resulting administrative procedures are additionally bound to compliance with the Texas Education Code 51.912, The Texas State University System Rules and Regulations, Chapter III sections 12(16)-12(18),Texas State UPPS No. 04.04.06, Additional State Employment and Outside Employment and Activities, UPPS No. 01.04.02, Ethics Policy, UPPS No. 04.04.07, Nepotism and Related Employment, and UPPS No. 02.02.08, Conflicts of Commitment in Research and Sponsored Program Activities.

 02. SCOPE OF POLICY

 02.01 Except as otherwise provided by federal law, this policy adopts standards for the disclosure of SFI, and the management and reporting of FCOI beyond those required by federal law.
 Regardless of the funding source, the university requires investigators engaging in research and sponsored program activity to disclose SFI related to their institutional responsibilities.

 02.02 With respect to certain specific procedures for the management and reporting of FCOI, this policy distinguishes between Public Health Service-funded research and other research and sponsored program activity.